Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     scripts.
 See below for known packages of that type.**
     </span>

+!!!
+Note "Recent updates"
+    -   `lumi-workspaces` and similar commands do not yet function.

 This page will be updated as we learn about problems with the system after the update and figure out workarounds for problems.
 Even though we had the opportunity to do more testing then during the first updates of LUMI